Car Accident Attorneys

 Automobile accident personal injury lawsuits and wrongful death actions are the most common type of court case in the U.S. Car accidents probably account for more deaths each year than any other type of motor vehicle accident, and they cost individuals and insurance companies more than $164 billion in losses annually.
 Even non-fatal crashes yield hospital expenses, loss of work, diminished quality of life, and loss of property.

 When an auto accident occurs, a thorough investigation and evaluation of its cause(s)–conducted by a personal injury attorney with direct experience handling motor vehicle accidents and car accident injuries–is always the best way to proceed.
-To find an experienced car injury lawyer in your area, contact the law offices of The Roller Law Group.
+To find an experienced car injury lawyer in your area, contact the law offices of Roller Law.
 Our personal injury lawyers and auto accident attorneys have handled hundreds of auto injury lawsuit claims nationwide and helped car injury victims recover damages and receive full, fair compensation for their losses.

 What You Need to Know About Auto Accident Personal Injury Claims

 Each year more than 6 million traffic accidents involving cars occur in the United States, ranging from mild fender benders without injures to fatal wrecks.
 A person is injured in an auto accident every 14 seconds; and someone dies in a car accident every 12 minutes.
 Motor vehicle crashes are the leading cause of death for people between the ages of two and 34, and approximately two million of the people who are injured in an automobile accident each year are left with permanent injuries.
 In fact, car accidents are the leading cause of acquired disability nationwide.

 How an Auto Accident Lawyer Can Help You